If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 Vivoactive 3 is the successor to the Vivoactive HR, a Swiss knife of activity trackers.
 Garmin has realised that it needs to introduce a less bulky form factor if it is to appeal to a larger demographic.
 And on that count, the Vivoactive 3 does not dissapoint.
 With a classy new design, it closely resembles Garmin’s Fenix and Forerunner line.

-Apart from the design, the main news here is the inclusion of Garmin Pay, a first for the company.
+Apart from the design, the main news here is the inclusion of Garmin Pay.
 Which means Garmin customers can finally pay for purchases with their timepiece.
-The new functionality is enabled by FitPay and supports Visa and Mastercard debit and credit cards from major issuing banks.
+The functionality is enabled by FitPay and supports Visa and Mastercard debit and credit cards from major issuing banks.

 There are 15 built-in sports profiles, including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
 Vivoactive 3 will also let you mix it up by creating customized workouts.
 Other new features include VO2Max and stress/workout tracking.